 Once you’ve identified and made a list of keywords you want to try to rank for, the next step is creating content.

-Depending on the keyword, this might be best created as a marketing or landing page, or as a blog post.
+Depending on the keyword, this content might be simply added to your homepage, or you might create a new marketing/landing page, or a blog post.

 How to Know What to Write